tombelieber/FreeDocGPT/README.md

 ## 🌍 Why This Project & Why Now

-Two recent open‑source releases make private, on‑your‑Mac AI document help possible for everyone — even if you’re not technical:
+Open‑source model releases make private, on‑your‑Mac AI document help possible for everyone — even if you're not technical:

-- `gpt-oss:20b` (Aug 2025) can answer questions clearly and fluently.
+- `gpt-oss:20b` can answer questions clearly and fluently.
-- Embedding Gemma (Sept 2025) helps the app quickly “remember” what’s in your files.
+- Embedding Gemma helps the app quickly "remember" what's in your files.
 - With Ollama, these run on your computer — no cloud accounts, no fees, and your files never leave your device.

 Why we built FreeDocBuddy: